Televisió de Catalunya: Coverage

 Televisió de Catalunya's terrestrial channels are available in Catalonia, its home region.
-Thanks to agreements with the neighboring territories, they can be received in the Balearic Islands (TV3CAT, SX3/33 and 3/24 only), Andorra (all channels) and Northern Catalonia (all channels).
+Thanks to agreements with the neighboring territories, they can be received in the Balearic Islands (TV3CAT, SX3/33 and 3CatInfo only), Andorra (all channels) and Northern Catalonia (all channels).
 The agreement with the Balearic Islands is reciprocal, as in the public balearic channel IB3 Global is available in Catalonia as well.

 Since 1985 and until 2011, TVC's channels were also available in the Valencian Community thanks to transmitters run by volunteers from Acció Cultural del País Valencià.
 This transmission ceased in 2011 when the Generalitat Valenciana ordered its termination.

 TV3CAT is available worldwide via its online TV service "3alacarta".

 The TV3CAT signal is carried by cable operators: Ono, Movistar Plus, Euskaltel, Freebox, Digi TV, Kabel BW, Evrotur, Sofiacable and Cable Mágico.
 It was previously broadcast via satellites Astra (in Europe) and Hispasat (in Europe and the Americas).

 Channels

-TV3 and TV3 HD
+TV3

 TV3 is TVC's first and main channel.
 A generalist channel, it broadcasts news and entertainment programmes, as well as fiction series and movies.
 In February 2011, it began simultaneous broadcasting in high definition (HD).
 On January 16, 2024, the HD signal completely replaced the standard definition (SD) signal, broadcasting exclusively in HD.